-The DNAP- Completion program is designed as a two-year program with flexible options to extend to part-time status, not to exceed seven years to complete the program.
+The DNAP- Completion program is designed as a two-year program.
 The DNAP Completion courses are online only.

 MTSA is organized on an academic semester basis.
 MTSA defines full-time status as enrollment for 8 or more semester hours in a semester.